 The company publishes its assets and liabilities in real-time and participates in (at least) annual security audits, all performed by an independent third party.
 There are penetration tests, new feature integrations, currently existing feature improvements, and so on.

-To add to that, if you’re still not sure "Is Uphold safe?", you should also keep in mind that Uphold encrypts all processes on the platform (trading, emails, software, etc.) and follows strict KYC and AML rules and regulations.
+To add to that, if you’re still not sure about "Is Uphold safe?", you should also keep in mind that Uphold encrypts all processes on the platform (trading, emails, software, etc.) and follows strict KYC and AML rules and regulations.

 KYC (Know Your Customer) and AML (Anti-Money Laundering) are the two big sets of financial regulations that many reliable exchanges apply to their users nowadays.
 While it may seem inconvenient, and some may even see it as a breach of privacy, KYC is definitely mandatory in order to keep the ecosystem safe[2] and drive all of the potential scammers away.

-Scope | Compliance & Registrations |
+Compliance & Registrations | |

 ---|---|

-United States | Registered as an MSB with FinCEN |
+US | Registered as an MSB with FinCEN |

-United Kingdom | EMD Agent of an Electronic Money Issuer regulated by the FCA |
+UK | EMD Agent of an Electronic Money Issuer regulated by the FCA |

 Certifications | Holds SOC 2 Type 2, ISO 27001, and PCI/DSS certifications |